 On a Friday night we boarded the Eurostar from St Pancras London, to Paris Gare Du Nord, for a late Autumn trip to Amiens.
 We stayed overnight in Paris, next morning we walked out of our Hotel in Paris, with our SNCF tickets in our hand, strolled around the streets of Paris, spotted the street art Vinnie at 10th arrondissement, which made me very happy.
 We grabbed some breakfast before boarding the train from Gare Du Nord, to Amiens, it took an hour to reach Amiens.
-The present structure of the station what we see was built after the war having been destroyed during Second World War.
+The present structure of the station what we see was built after the World War II having been destroyed during the War.

 We dropped our luggage at the Hotel, which was right across the station.
 We had a quick bite to eat since it was already the lunch time, then we walked towards the Maison Du Jules-Verne.
 It’s a charming little museum, with English audio guides, and little leaflets in each room in English.
 There is an exhibition on his publisher, (Pierre Hetzel) too.
 The house is large, warm , and welcoming, with a tower at the very top.
 The house has been kept, as if the humble author has just walked out and would be back soon.
-When I walked around the house, it exudes a feeling of a well lived house, full of love and warmth.
+When I walked around the house, I felt it exudes a warmth of a well lived house, full of love and tenderness.
 He lived in the house with his wife for 18 years , until his death.
 I particularly loved the spiral staircases in the middle of the house which takes you all the way up to the tower.
-The house is filled with furniture of the era, additionally it is furnished with objects giving insights in to his work.
+The house is filled with furniture from the era of the author, additionally it showcases the objects giving insights in to his work.
 His degree certificate can be seen framed and hung on the wall, and of course there is a photo of the novelist himself on the wall.
 The other objects of interest for me were the various maps, paper clippings which illustrated the travel plan of the book.
 If you are an admirer of Jules-Verne, like me then his house is definitely worth a visit.
 The house closes down in middle of October and reopens in April.

 Amiens is also referred as the Little Venice of North.
 A walk along the River Somme on an autumnal morning , with its meandering canals, riverside restaurants and bistros, gorgeous colourful houses by the edge of the canal and you begin to understand, why the city may have acquired the title of Little Venice of North.
-I have not been to Venice, but sitting by the canal, under a canopy, watching swans and ducks floating on the canal, while sipping the coffee in hand, with sound of bells of the Notre Dame Amiens peeling in the background, the quaint city feels ethereal, making you leave the cares of the world behind and just savour the moment you are in.
+I have not been to Venice, so I am not the best judge whether it is like Venice or not.
+But sitting by the canal, sipping coffee,under a canopy, watching swans and ducks floating on the canal, with sound of bells of the Notre Dame Amiens peeling in the background, the quaint city feels ethereal, making you leave the cares of the world behind and just savour the moment you are in.